Modeling the survival of Population III stars till present day: Abstract

 \section{Abstract}

-In recent simulations of primordial star-forming clouds, it has been shown that a number of primordial protostars are ejected from the cluster of their origin with the velocity exceeding their escape velocity.
-There is a possibility that some of these protostars can enter the main sequence and survive until the present epoch.
-We develop a semi-analytical model guided by results of cosmological simulations to study the mass accretion by these protostars as a function of the original stellar mass, and other parameters such as angular momentum and gravitational drag due to ambient gas.
-We aim to determine whether the protostars can remain sufficiently low-mass and long-lived to survive to the present day.
-This requires that the protostars stop accreting before being ejected from the cluster, and have a final mass less than 0.8 $M_\odot$.
-Assuming the protostars obey the spherical Bondi-Hoyle flow while interacting with the ambient gas medium, we show that Pop III protostars which initially form within a certain range of mass $M \leq 0.65\,M_\odot$ and velocity larger than the escape velocity may survive with a mass lower than the cutoff.
-Hence, these may even be found in our Milky Way or its satellites.
+Recent numerical simulations have suggested the probability of a fraction of the primordial stars being ejected from the cluster of their origin.
+We explore the possibility that some of these can remain on the main sequence until the present epoch.
+We develop a semianalytical model guided by results of cosmological simulations to study the mass accretion by these protostars as a function of the original stellar mass and other parameters such as angular momentum and gravitational drag due to ambient gas.
+We also explore whether some of the protostars remain sufficiently low mass and long-lived to survive to the present day.
+This requires that the protostars are ejected from the star forming region while their mass is less than $0.8\msol$.
+Assuming that the protostars gain mass via the spherical Bondi--Hoyle accretion from the ambient medium, we show that Population III protostars that initially form within a certain range of mass and are ejected with velocity larger than the escape velocity may survive to the present day on the main sequence.
+Thus, they may even be found in our Milky Way or its satellites.
+Our calculations also reveal that protostars that do not get ejected from the parent gas clump accrete a large amount of gas.
+We predict that these can become massive enough to be progenitors of black holes.